 - 1. Understanding the role of communication in the organizational and Global Context - 2.
 Understanding the basics of effective written and verbal communication - 3.
 Understanding the theoretical models of communication and development in communication research - 4.
-Analysing one's own communication style in different contexts and mediums - 5.
-Exposure and training of technical writing, responsibilities of a communicator, Ethical Issues and Legal Issues
+Understanding technical writing, responsibilities of a communicator, Ethical Issues and Legal Issues